getgrav/grav-learn/pages/06.forms/02.forms/docs.md

 ## Modular Forms

-With previous versions of the Forms plugin, to get a form to display in a modular sub-page of your overall **modular** page, you had to define the form in the **top-level modular page**.
+With previous versions of the Form plugin, to get a form to display in a modular sub-page of your overall **modular** page, you had to define the form in the **top-level modular page**.
 This way the form would be processed and available to display in the modular sub-page.

-In **Forms v2.0**, you can now define the form directly in the modular sub-page just like any other form.
-However, if not found, the forms plugin will look in the 'current page', i.e. the top-level modular page for a form, so it's fully backwards compatible with the 1.0 way of doing things.
+In **Form v2.0**, you can now define the form directly in the modular sub-page just like any other form.
+However, if not found, the form plugin will look in the 'current page', i.e. the top-level modular page for a form, so it's fully backwards compatible with the 1.0 way of doing things.

 You can also configure your Modular sub-page's Twig template to use a form from another page, like the examples above.